This is the first in a series of interviews with the people who teach yoga in Greenbelt. Read more about it here.

 in 2012 to get to know her new community and have some fun.

-Retired from garden writing and teaching, she still blogs at the award-winning blog Garden Rant
+Retired from garden writing and teaching, she still blogs for the popular blog Garden Rant

-Susan's primary project in retirement is DC Gardens
+Susan's primary projects in retirement are DC Gardens

-, a nonprofit media campaign promoting public gardens and gardening in the DC area.
-It launched in March of 2015.
+, a nonprofit media campaign promoting public gardens and gardening in the DC area and Good Gardening Videos